Morsels from Numbers and Nature

 Morsels from Numbers and Nature is a fun and relaxed way for mathbio researchers at any stage in their career to discuss their ongoing research and current thinking.
 This community-focused sharing series hosts 5-10 minute informal, unpolished talks as an invitation for discussion and feedback.
 Times will be rotating to accommodate for different time zones.

-Sign up for your preferred spot and please include your email address when you sign up.
-Feel free to share this with your departments, colleagues, students, and anyone else who may want to join in to listen or sign up to present their work in a fun and informal environment.
-Or, if you know someone you think would give a great Morsel, nominate them by emailing us!
-We will follow up to see if they are interested.
+We encourage you to share this opportunity with your departments, colleagues, students, and anyone else who might want to listen or apply to present their work in an engaging and informal setting.
+Alternatively, if you know someone who would deliver a compelling Morsel, nominate them by sending us an email, and we'll follow up to gauge their interest in applying.

 Featured Talks